Lugia-Huy/Simple-CRUD-Ecommerce-Website/README.md

-# Clothing Store Management Website - Demo CRUD
+# Clothing Store Management Website - CRUD

 This is a simple basic website about CRUD features to **create**, **view**, **edit** and **delete** clothes for the final project.